named-data/NDN-packet-spec/name.rst

 Canonical Order
 ~~~~~~~~~~~~~~~

 In several contexts in NDN packet processing, it is useful to have a consistent ordering of names and name components.
-NDN names consist of a sequence of NameComponents, and each NameComponent is a sequence of zero or more 8-bit bytes.
+NDN names consist of a sequence of NameComponents, and each NameComponent is a sequence of one or more 8-bit bytes.
 The ordering for components is such that:

 - If *a* is shorter than *b* (i.e., has fewer bytes), then *a* comes before *b*.